7-Segments-Board for Embedded Systems

 Schematic Capture

 See schematic file (SevenSeg_Sch_04172006.SchDoc) in the attached zip file.
-Notice that Output Enable pin (N_OE) and Master Reset pin (N_MR) is tied to VCC and GND respectively.
-Therefore total number of pin to control SIPO is reduced from 5 pins to 3 pins.
+Notice that Output Enable pin (N_OE) and Master Reset pin (N_MR) are tied to VCC and GND.
+Therefore the total number of pinto control SIPO is reduced from 5 pins to 3 pins.

 PCB Layout Capture